Carrie Nolan, educator-canoeist-dream realizer

 Getting her feet wet

 Carrie was properly introduced to canoeing when she joined the out-trip club at Parry Sound High School in her hometown of Parry Sound, Ontario.
 Before that, she hadn’t been much of an outdoors girl.
 Her parents and elder sister got their camping fix in early, so by the time Carrie was born, they’d gone on to other things.
-Fortunately, her best friend, Martha Martens (née Mortson), grew up camping with her own family, and encouraged Carrie to sign up for the out-trip club’s nine-day canoe trip through Algonquin Park in their freshman year.
+Fortunately, her best friend, Martha (Mortson) Martens, grew up camping with her own family, and encouraged Carrie to sign up for the out-trip club’s nine-day canoe trip through Algonquin Park in their freshman year.

 “It snowed the first day and it rained the second day, and I thought it was the stupidest thing anybody could do with themselves,” says Carrie.
 She had no intention of getting in another canoe.
-In the end, though, peer pressure won out (“in my case, it was a good thing”), and she found her way back on the water.
+In the end, though, peer pressure won out (“in my case, it was a good thing”) and she found her way back on the water.
+“That has created a lifetime of paddling and being outdoors.”

 Paddling the Mountain River, NWT, 2008